-Approximately 750 subjects with mild-to-moderate Alzheimer's disease to be enrolled.

-Subjects to be randomized (1:1) to simufilam 100 mg or placebo twice daily.

-Subjects to be treated for 12 months.

-The co-primary efficacy endpoints are ADAS- $Cog^1$ , a cognitive scale, and ADCS-ADL, a functional scale; both are standard clinical tools in trials of Alzheimer's disease.

-A secondary efficacy endpoint is iADRS, a standard clinical tool in trials of Alzheimer's disease that combines cognitive and functional scores from ADAS-Cog & ADCS-ADL.

-Other secondary endpoints include plasma biomarkers of disease and NPI, a clinical tool that assesses the presence and severity of dementiarelated behavior.
+- Approximately 750 patients with mild-to-moderate Alzheimer's disease to be enrolled. - Patients to be randomized (1:1) to simufilam 100 mg or placebo twice daily. - Patients to be treated for 12 months. - The co-primary efficacy endpoints are ADAS-Cog121, a cognitive scale, and ADCS-ADL2, a functional scale; both are standard clinical tools in trials of Alzheimer's disease. - A secondary efficacy endpoint is iADRS3, a standard clinical tool in trials of Alzheimer's disease that combines cognitive and functional scores from ADAS-Cog & ADCS-ADL. - Other secondary endpoints include plasma biomarkers of disease and NPI4, a clinical tool that assesses the presence and severity of dementiarelated behavior.

-On November 18, 2021, we announced initiation of a second Phase 3 study, called REFOCUS-ALZ, designed to evaluate the safety and efficacy of oral simufilam 100 mg and 50 mg over 76 weeks.
-This randomized, double-blind, placebo-controlled study plans to enroll approximately 1,000 patients with mild-to-moderate Alzheimer's disease in the U.S. and Canada and, eventually, overseas.
+In November 2021, we announced initiation of a second Phase 3 study, called REFOCUS-ALZ, designed to evaluate the safety and efficacy of oral simufilam 100 mg and 50 mg over 76 weeks.
+This randomized, double-blind, placebo-controlled study plans to enroll approximately 1,000 patients with mild-to-moderate Alzheimer's disease.